 What is the timeline for deselection?

-For the Engineering library project, the deselection process needs to be completed by the end of 2023, so our library employees can move the remaining items to other locations at University Park and Commonwealth Campuses.
+For the Engineering library project, the deselection decisions finished during Summer 2023.
+Library employees are now in the process of moving the remaining items to other locations at University Park and the Commonwealth Campuses.